pakueamb/My-New-Setup-Steps/Unity3D-VScode-ArchLinux-Guide.md

+# Arch Linux + Unity3D + Visual Studio code | Guide

 I managed to make it work and do my Unity development on Linux, but right now, I can only build for Linux platforms.

 1. Install UnityHub, Visual Studio Code, .Net, mono and other complementary packages
 `sudo pacman unityhub code dotnet-sdk mono mono-tools mono-msbuild mono-msbuild-sdkresolver mono-addins`

-1. Force programs to use mono frameworks
+2. Force programs to use mono frameworks
 `sudo echo "FrameworkPathOverride=/lib/mono/4.7.1-api/" >> /etc/environment`

 3. Open VScode and configure as needed.